danij1990/mullingar-hiking/README.md

 With no PHP database to store my form entries, my mentor suggested creating a thank you page.
 I designed a simple HTML page, once again utilizing the same navigation and footer as the previous pages to maintain consistency in the flow of the website.
 On this page, I included a straightforward H1 'Thank you' heading with a brief message.
 Additionally, I implemented a Meta Refresh and linked it to my index.html page, so after 10 seconds, the user would be redirected back to the homepage of my site.

+My website should no errors or contrast errors when I ran it thorugh WAVE (web accessibility evaluation tool)

 ## Features

 Home Page: